Ex-Christian Brother guilty of exposing himself at Knock Shrine

 The witness said when he emerged from the cubicle he saw McCarthy, “stimulating himself and touching his genitals”.

-The witness said he feels disgusted over it and gets flashbacks “because of the whole experience of being invited into a cubicle where a man was stimulating himself.”
+The witness said he felt disgusted over it and got flashbacks “because of the whole experience of being invited into a cubicle where a man was stimulating himself”.

 The witness agreed the defendant’s trousers were not down but you “could see his genitals through his trousers and you could see he was sexually aroused”.
 He denied the defendant could have been scratching himself.